Also known as: v-sit hold, v-sit, boat pose, seated boat

 What are the benefits of the Boat Hold?

-What common mistakes should I avoid when doing a Boat Hold?
+What common mistakes should I avoid when doing the Boat Hold?

-How can I progress the Boat Hold or what are easier alternatives?
+How can I progress or regress the Boat Hold?